Kick-Start the Future

 These vapors are charged in such a way that they can commingle in the airspace between the inner and outer shells.
 The proper atmospheric level/pressure is needed in order to keep the droplets from attracting or bonding to each other.

 Is KiKoon is even possible to produce?
-I am not a scientist or engineer but perceiving something before the internet became useful makes me believe there was some reason I saw it.
-It seems similar to what Thomas Edison must have seen of the light bulb but did not know what the filament was made of that gave off it’s glow.
-He could have seen that it was a enclosed glass and had a vacuum.
-From there he needed to work to find the other properties could make it reality.
+I am not a scientist or engineer but perceiving something before the internet became useful makes me believe there was a reason I saw it.
+I believe Thomas Edison had a similar vision of the light bulb but did not know what the filament was made of that gave off it’s glow.
+He must have seen that it was glass and had a vacuum.
+From there he needed to work to find the other properties to make it reality.
 His vision was real.
-We all have that "light bulb" idea from time to time.

-The ability to create a true virtual experience which actually places the host in a real or fictional position, must be natural, as natural as water.
-We can then further expand our life dimension to unlimited spaces.
-It's applications can be profound for medicine, education, entertainment, military, travel, even space and robotics.
-Imagine actually visiting Palm Springs or Nashville from our home or interacting with band members as if they were performing on the same stage while being in different towns or countries.
+If we can create a true virtual experience that actually puts the host in a real or fictional position, we can then expand our life dimension.
+It applications can be profound for medicine, education, entertainment, travel, even space and robotics.
+Imagine actually visiting Palm Springs or Nashville from our home or interacting with band members as if they were performing on the same stage while being in different states or countries.
 Feeling the air and seeing the depth of the space around us.
 What we now see around us could be a virtual projection.
 Can we fool the mind into believing it?
-All we need is the correct interface.
+All we need the “right” interface.

 Besides the finding the letter, I also came upon an entry from my 1992 calendar where I had written-“The potential of this is incredible.
 I have seen the future.”
 I still feel that way.

 Be in general Virtuous, and you will be Happy.

 Benjamin Franklin, letter to John Alleyne, August 9, 1768